dunamismax/bash/linux/ubuntu/_scripts/_template.md

         # Setup signal handlers
         for sig in (signal.SIGINT, signal.SIGTERM, signal.SIGHUP):
             signal.signal(sig, signal_handler)

         # Check if running as root
         if is_root():
-            console.print(Panel(
+            console.print(
+                Panel(
                     "This script should NOT be run as root.
 Please run it as a regular user.\n" "It will use sudo when necessary for system-level operations.", title="⚠️ Warning",
-                border_style=f"bold {NordColors.NORD11}"
+                    border_style=f"bold {NordColors.NORD11}",
-            ))
+                )
+            )
             if not get_user_confirmation("Do you want to continue anyway?"): sys.exit(1)